szaghi/DCS/README.md

 DCS is a didactic code aimed at presenting a practical implementation of some simple numerical methods for solving 2D Navier-Stokes equations.
 It constitutes supplementary educational material of other scientific disclosure efforts.

-### Mathematical and Numerical Models

-To be completed.

 ## Copyrights

 DCS is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
 Anyone is interest to use, to develop or to contribute to DCS is welcome.